Transitioning the blue box collection program

 Answer

 The Province of Ontario is introducing a new blue box collection system.
 Beginning Jan.
 1, 2026, producers of recyclable materials will be operationally and financially responsible for residential blue box collection programs across the province.
-This means producers will oversee the collecting, sorting and recycling of all blue box materials
+This means producers will oversee the collecting, sorting and recycling of all blue box materials.
+For more information, visit Circular Materials’ webpage.

 -